Guide your poems into print with Primers!

 - We recommend you enter early, as we may not be able to provide technical support at the last minute.

-- This fee supports the programme of development including mentoring and editing that the three selected poets will receive.
+- This fee supports the programme of development, including mentoring, editing and publication that the three selected poets will receive.

 - Payment is non-refundable.

-- Applicants should initially email marketing@ninearchespress.com to confirm they are on a low income and would like to apply for one of the free entries.
+- Applicants should initially email marketing@ninearchespress.com to confirm they are on a low income and would like to apply for free entry.

-- Places will be allocated on a first-come-first-served basis to the first 25 eligible entries.
+- Places are limited and will be allocated on a first-come-first-served basis to eligible entries.

-- All submissions will be read by selecting editor Katie Hale.
+- All submissions will be read by selecting editor Laurie Bolger

 - Submissions are read anonymously in the first round.

-- The shortlisted poets will be asked to submit a further selection of 15 additional poems as well as the poems they submitted originally (20 poems total) by the Tuesday 31st October 2023.
+- The shortlisted poets will be asked to submit a further selection of 15 additional poems as well as the poems they submitted originally (20 poems total) by noon on Thursday 30th October 2025.

 - Please do not include any poems in the full submission which have been previously published or are about to be published within the next 12 months in any form of poetry pamphlet, book, or anthology.

-- The editors will select three poets from the shortlist of ten, who will receive one-to-one mentoring and editorial support with Katie Hale and Jane Commane, leading to publication by Nine Arches Press in their Primers series book.
+- The editors will select three poets from the shortlist of ten, who will receive one-to-one mentoring and editorial support with Laurie Bolger and Jane Commane, leading to publication by Nine Arches Press in their Primers series book.

 - Selected poets must be able to make themselves available for mentoring and editorial workshops via Zoom or phone, with dates by arrangement.